Meli-Nzekele/TOP-Rock-Paper-Scissors/README.md

 # TOP-Rock-Paper-Scissors

+## **_Brief description_**

 A classic game of rock, paper and scissors.

-## **_Brief description_**

-This is a GUI-version of the classic RPS (Rock-Paper-Scissors)

 This is the first project in the Javascript Basics module (Foundations path) of The Odin Project web-development course.